-Note, too, another instance of a deli that will prepare a "poor boy," rather than po' boy or po-boy (click on the photo below, then on "all sizes," for a closer look).
+Note, too, another instance of a deli that will prepare a "poor boy," rather than po' boy or po-boy (click on the shop's photo for a closer look).

 St. Vincent Supermarket